Ultimate Gaming Keyboard Buyers Guide

 Budget Gaming Keyboards

-While the original Redragon Karura K502 USB Gaming Keyboard wasn’t a hit among gamers, the company redesigned the keyboard from the ground up to offer this new and improved version.
+The original Redragon Karura K502 USB Gaming Keyboard wasn’t a hit among gamers.
+Learning from that, the company redesigned the keyboard from the ground up to offer this new and improved version.
 You’ll find the following features in the Redragon Karura K502 USB Gaming Keyboard:

 Mid-range Gaming Keyboards

-If you’re looking for something with similar features to the Razer DeathStalker Expert Gaming Keyboard but using mechanical switches, you’ll love the Razer BlackWidow Tournament Edition Essential Mechanical Gaming Keyboard.
-This gaming keyboard includes all of the same features as the DeathStalker, including anti-ghosting capabilities, a durable feel and programmable keys.
-The mechanical switches under each key improve both the feel and the responsiveness of the keyboard, and you’ll notice an improvement in your gameplay almost immediately.
+Are you looking for something with similar features to the Razer DeathStalker Chroma Gaming Keyboard but using mechanical switches?
+If the answer is yes, you’ll love the Razer BlackWidow Tournament Edition Chroma V2 Mechanical Gaming Keyboard.
+This gaming keyboard includes all of the same features as the DeathStalker.
+Including anti-ghosting capabilities, a durable feel and programmable keys.
+The mechanical switches under each key improve both the feel and the responsiveness of the keyboard.
+You’ll notice an improvement in your gameplay almost immediately.

 High-end Gaming Keyboards

-The Corsair Gaming K70 Mechanical Gaming Keyboard is one of the best gaming keyboards in Corsair’s lineup, featuring an assortment of features designed to let you dominate any PC game you play.
-This list is just a sample of the features that the Corsair Gaming K70 Mechanical Gaming Keyboard includes:
+The Corsair Gaming K70 RGB Mk.2 Mechanical Gaming Keyboard is one of the best gaming keyboards in Corsair’s lineup.
+Featuring an assortment of features designed to let you dominate any PC game you play.
+This list is just a sample of the features that the Corsair Gaming K70 Mk.2 Mechanical Gaming Keyboard includes:

 No matter which of these 12 gaming keyboards you buy, prepare yourself for a huge upgrade from your current keyboard.
-In just a few games, you’ll notice the built-in features of your new gaming keyboard giving you an edge during a competition, rocketing you from the bottom of the leaderboards straight to the top.
-You better prepare for a few all-nighters when you receive your new gaming keyboard, as you’ll want to replay all your old games again!
+In just a few games, you’ll notice the built-in features of your new gaming keyboard giving you an edge during a competition.
+Rocketing you from the bottom of the leader boards straight to the top.
+You better prepare for a few all-nighters when you receive your new gaming keyboard.
+You’ll want to replay all your old games again!